KevinRaleie-dev/threads-api/README.md

 # Ecom 🛒

 This is the backend of an ecommerce app im building.
-Currently able register and login users, will be adding products soon and many more.
+Currently able to register and login users, will be adding products soon and many more.

+Will be building a react native client for this server.

 ### Tech 🛠